pengzhongyuan-fudan/pengzhongyuan-fudan.github.io/_pages/about.md

 My research interests lie in **large language models**, **large vision-language models**, and **intelligent agents**, focusing on advancing the fields of natural language processing and automated content creation.

 # 🔥 News
+- *2025.05*: &nbsp; One paper accepted by NeurIPS 2025 Datasets and Benchmarks Track.
 - *2025.05*: &nbsp; One paper accepted by ACL 2025(Oral).
 - *2025.03*: &nbsp; One paper accepted by ICLR 2025 Workshop SCI-FM.
 - *2025.01*: &nbsp; One paper accepted by ICLR 2025.